StephanieCherubin/finalLib/README.md

 8) Also, include a relative date description.
 Something like: 3 years ago, or two months ago.

 9) Calculate the interest from the date and the tax.
 You'll need the total, years, and rate.
-Calculate the years as the difference between two day and date in the data.
+Calculate the years as the difference between today and date in the data.

 ## Extra Credit

 1) Implement your API library.
 This is up to you.
-But illustrate it's use for the final.
+But illustrate its use for the final.